 - More affordable: Was introduced into a lower priced category (73 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Reasons to prefer the Pentax K-1 II:
+Arguments in favor of the Pentax K-1 II:

 - More detail: Has more megapixels (36.2 vs 17.9MP), which boosts linear resolution by 42%.